 The total cost of most programs depends on the courses you choose to take.
 BCIT sets fees semester by semester for full-time programs, but even these have electives.
-Each elective and each course taken on a part-time basis has a fee, and in addition, some courses have textbooks or lab fees.
+Each elective and each course taken on a flexible basis has a fee, and in addition, some courses have textbooks or lab fees.
 There’s more information in Fees and Refunds.

 Yes.
 For information on Canada Student Loans and Entrance Scholarships, please go to BCIT Student Financial Aid and Awards for information online, or call the department’s staff at 604-432-8555.
 Individual programs may have further ways in which you can receive financial assistance; see those FAQs.

 BCIT’s programs are renowned for their learning through practical application, using a hands-on environment.
 During program development, senior people in a field are often consulted for their advice.
 In some programs, work placements also contribute to getting you ready to work at a beginning level immediately after graduating.

 You must obtain approval by contacting the program head or program assistant for the program or course you are interested in.
 Areas of Study lists the programs in the School of Transportation, and each program’s Contacts page provides contact information.

 To find tuition costs for all part time courses, look in Course Finder.
 For distance & online learning courses, total cost of the courses will be a different price, as there may be materials/textbooks required, along with a shipping and handling fee.

 If your class is at the Burnaby Campus, building and room numbers are posted after 4pm, on the first night of class in the SW1 breezeway (across from Registration & Information), SE2 Bookstore, NE1 south entrance and the SE12 breezeway.
 Student guides will also be available to help during the first week of classes, in the SW1 breezeway, NE1 front entrance and the walkway near parking Lot 7.